It Takes a Man and a Woman: Plot

-In the next few days, Miggy realizes he still loves Laida and ends his relationship with Belle.
-In the board meeting, MET decides not to let them publish their magazine in the Philippines.
-However, they agree on a partnership between MET and Flippage on the condition of Laida going back to New York.
-At the airport, as Laida walks by, everybody is singing lines of 'Kailan', Miggy and Laida's favourite song.
-Zoila and her friends are there, so are Miggy's family.
+In the following days, Miggy realizes he still loves Laida and ends his relationship with Belle.
+In a board meeting, MET decides against publishing their magazine in the Philippines but agrees to a partnership with Flippage, on the condition that Laida returns to New York.
+At the airport, as Laida walks by, everyone sings "Kailan," her and Miggy's favorite song.
+Zoila, friends, and Miggy's family are present.
 Miggy asks Laida's parents for her hand in marriage.
-Laida's mother says it's up to her to decide.
-Laida agrees and they are married.
-The story ends on the couple's honeymoon.
+Laida's mother leaves the decision to her, and Laida agrees.
+They get married, and the story ends with their honeymoon.